heutelbeck/sapl-pages/guides/streaming/index.md

 **Policy changes.** When you push a new policy bundle (via git, file system, or remote server), the PDP picks it up and re-evaluates all active subscriptions against the new rules.
 The trader's open stream does not need to reconnect.
 The same subscription, evaluated against the new policy, might produce a different decision.

-**PDP configuration changes.** The combining algorithm or default decision can change at runtime.
-This is rare but handled uniformly.
-All active subscriptions are re-evaluated.
+**PDP configuration changes.** Variables, combining algorithms, and default decisions defined in the PDP configuration can change at runtime.
+When configuration changes, affected policies are re-compiled.
+The compiler applies constant and function folding based on the new variable values, and all active subscriptions are re-evaluated.

 The PDP composes all these input streams internally.
 When any input changes, it re-evaluates the policy.
 But it only emits a new decision if the result actually changed.
 If the trader moves 10 meters within the trading floor, the location PIP emits, the policy re-evaluates, the geofence check still passes, and the PDP emits nothing.
 The application is not disturbed by irrelevant changes.
 The animation above shows this: the trader moves on the floor, the PIP sends coordinates, but no new decision arrives because `geo.within` still returns true.